pabloazurduy/bayesian-drm/README.md

 ## Simulation Results

-To simulate our data we use the following spend formula:
+To simulate our data we use the following spent formula:

 $$Y_{i}(D) = truncnormal(a, b, \mu_{i} = \tau^{i}_{d}*D_{i} + \tau^{i}_{0})* \mathbb{1}_{truncnormal(D)>trunc\_val} $$

-where $a$ and $b$ are the lower and upper trunc limits for the `truncnormal` distribution (respectively). we define those limits as `a = 0`, `b = 30` which will meant that the weekely billings will be between `$0 USD` to `$30 USD`.
+where $a$ and $b$ are the lower and upper trunc limits for the `truncnormal` distribution (respectively). we define those limits as `a = 0`, `b = 30` which will meant that the weekly billings will be between `$0 USD` to `$30 USD`.
 Then we only keep the values where the spend is higher than a min threshold for the billing amount (this will provide us a 0 inflated interval).
-Finally the spend results are plotted in the following figure:
+Finally, the spend results are plotted in the following figure:
 <p align="center" width="100%">
 <img src="img/spend_data.png" style="width:600px;" >
 </p>